 Energy and peak demand savings for Residential New Construction measures will be calculated by comparing outputs of energy models of the as-designed unit or building to a minimally code-compliant baseline unit or building.
 The characteristics of the baseline unit or building thermal envelope and/or system characteristics shall be based on the current state-adopted 2021 International Energy Conservation Code (IECC).Source 2

+For single-family homes and individual dwelling units, modeled energy savings shall be produced with one of the following:

+a RESNET accredited softwareSource 3,

+an EPA validated software that is built using EnergyPlus and the NREL-developed ruleset for calculating energy rating indicesSource 4, or

-For single-family homes and individual dwelling units, modeled energy savings shall be produced with a RESNET accredited softwareSource 3 or the Passive House accredited software packages (Passive House Planning PackageSource 4 and WUFI PassiveSource 5), though both Passive House tools require the user to separately model the code baseline reference design to calculate energy and demand savings.
+the Passive House accredited software packages (Passive House Planning PackageSource 5 and WUFI PassiveSource 6), though both Passive House tools require the user to separately model the code baseline reference design to calculate energy and demand savings.

-For multifamily buildings, modeled energy savings shall be produced at the building level with whole building modeling tools as designated by the ENERGY STAR Multifamily New Construction Program (eQUEST, DOE2.1, Energy Plus, Carrier HAP, Open Studio, and Trane Trace 700).Source 6 Alternatively, RESNET accredited softwareSource 3 or the Passive House accreditation software packages (Passive House Planning PackageSource 4 and WUFI PassiveSource 5) may be used to model energy savings for each residential dwelling unit archetype, where dwelling archetype can be defined by one or more key metrics such as bedroom/bathroom counts or square footage ranges.
+For multifamily buildings, modeled energy savings shall be produced at the building level with whole building modeling tools as designated by the ENERGY STAR Multifamily New Construction Program (eQUEST, DOE-2.2, Energy Plus, Carrier HAP, Open Studio, and Trane Trace 700).Source 7 Alternatively, software approved for individual dwelling units (see bullet list above) may be used to model energy savings for each residential dwelling unit archetype, where dwelling archetype can be defined by one or more key metrics such as bedroom/bathroom counts or square footage ranges.

 Energy savings will be calculated from the software output using the following algorithm: